-Expenses that your spouse incurs while actively seeking employment are considered expenses that enable them to be gainfully employed.
+Day care expenses for eligible dependents that are incurred while your spouse is actively seeking employment are considered eligible expenses.
 However, because of the statutory earned income limits, if your spouse does not find a job and has no earned income for the year, you may not qualify to receive reimbursements.
 And, if your spouse has worked for part of the year, the maximum income exclusion under the DCEA may be reduced as a result of your spouse's lack of earnings.